highphilosopher/ServicePlanner/README.md

 - Use GitHub Actions cache for faster builds
 - Push to `your-dockerhub-username/serviceplanner`

+**Note**: The project has been updated to resolve build issues that were preventing successful Docker image creation in GitHub Actions.

 ## Environment Variables

 | Variable | Description | Default |